Updated: Dec 30, 2020

 And this does not even factor in an aging workforce, with experience-based income inequality.
 That important age-factor (people earning less at the beginning of their career than the end of it), is baked into the “inequality” depicted below.
 Also, the industrial income inequality mentioned above is included in the below “disparity.”

-The class warfare and socialist activists are either not very meticulous in their analytical methods, deceived by economists like Thomas Piketty, or deceptive themselves – not caring about what’s true if it gets in the way of their agenda:
+The class warfare activists are either not very meticulous in their analytical methods, misguided by economists like Thomas Piketty, or else pragmatic deception bypasses their consciences:

 I hope that you enjoy the enlightenment from Alvarism’s incontrovertible research.
 Opponents are welcome to debate us at any time, so long as they are willing to remain evidence-based and logical!